common-workflow-language/common-workflow-language/design-decisions/conditionals-2019.md

-In a CWL workflow where type safety is a high priority the first guard against the equivalent of an undefined variable is that all outputs of a skipped step that are otherwise not handled are converted to the CWL `null` type.

-Therefore, static checkers should raise a type error if the sole source for a required input is the output from a conditional step.
+In a CWL workflow where type safety is a high priority the first guard against the equivalent of an undefined variable is that all outputs of a skipped step produce a CWL `null` type.
+Static checkers should, therefore, raise a type error if the sole source for a required input is the output from a conditional step.

-A workflow developer will, in most cases, want to treat a skipped step not as a step that produced a `null` but rather as a step that never existed in the first place. `branchSelect` serves this purpose, helping the workflow developer filter skipped inputs to a downstream sink while maintaining type consistency.
+A workflow developer will, in most cases, want to treat a skipped step not as a step that produced a `null` but rather as a step that never existed in the first place. `pickValue` serves this purpose, helping the workflow developer filter skipped inputs to a downstream sink while maintaining type consistency.

-For detailed use cases for each kind of `branchSelect` see the specification.
+For detailed use cases for each kind of `pickValue` see the specification.

 ### Why not introduce a new process object?